alimousavifar/lab2_public/README.md

 ### Multi Threading Merge Sort:
 - Start by first manually subdividing the unsorted array into subarrays and sort them separately in a dedicated thread.
 And then merge them together.
 And test your algorithm.
 - Then use a method which can subdividing unsorted array into multiple sub-arrays based on a variable integer (number of threads), e.g. if the thread# is 10 and the array size is 100, the process can create 10 similar size arrays and sort them in their own dedicated threads.
-- Note that threads can take inout arguments (Page 23 Lecture 3 via Lambda functions or Start() methods or [MS Docs](https://docs.microsoft.com/en-us/dotnet/standard/threading/creating-threads-and-passing-data-at-start-time))
+- Note that threads can take input arguments (Page 23 Lecture 3 via Lambda functions or Start() methods or [MS Docs](https://docs.microsoft.com/en-us/dotnet/standard/threading/creating-threads-and-passing-data-at-start-time))
 - Note that you can pass the unsorted array (as an argument of a method) into a thread, and sort it in the thread.
 Once the thread is done, the array in the main thread is sorted because arrays are passed into function by reference.
 - Note that you must synchronize all the threads to join before you start merging the sorted sub-array from each thread